Shithul/Cyclistic_Bikeshare/README.md

  ````
  ![Ride_ttypes](https://github.com/Shithul/Cyclistic_Bikeshare/blob/main/Ride_Types.jpg)

  As we can see from the chart Classic bike being most preferable among both Casual and Subscription Riders .
-Also electric bike preferences increased ,however the Docked bikes are being the least prefered among riders .
+Also electric bike preferences increased ,however the Docked bike being the least prefered among riders .
 May be pricing flexibility and convenience made the Classic bike a success.